telerik/kendo-angular/examples/README.md

 # Example Projects

-This folder holds an [Angular CLI](https://github.com/angular/angular-cli) workspace with sample projects from the Kendo UI for Angular [documentation](http://www.telerik.com/kendo-angular-ui/components).
+This folder contains example projects from the [Kendo UI for Angular Documentation](http://www.telerik.com/kendo-angular-ui/components) in a shared [Angular CLI Workspace](https://angular.io/guide/file-structure).

-Also, check out the [Standalone Examples](../examples-standalone)
+Additional sample applications, that can't use the same workspace, can be found in the [examples-standalone](../examples-standalone) folder.

-## Starting Sample Projects
+## Starting Projects

-To run the sample projects, change into the `projects/<project name>` folder and run `npm start`.
-Alternatively, run `ng serve <project name>`.

-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Instructions for starting each sample project can be found in it's README.md file in the [projects folder](./projects).

-## Creating a New Sample Project
+## Creating a New Project

 1. Use `ng generate application <application-name>` to create a new sample application.
 1. Add the Kendo UI Default theme to the `styles` section of the application in `angular.json`